 CENTRAL HIGH SCHOOL SCHOLARSHIPS

-Charitable Purpose: to provide post-high school Academic or Vocational Education scholarships to graduates of Central High School.
+Charitable Purpose: providing post-high school Academic or Vocational Education scholarships to graduates of Central High School.

-Charitable Purpose: To provide modest funds for central 13J teachers to enrich the curriculum in their classrooms or school clubs.
+Charitable Purpose: providing modest funds for Central 13J teachers to enrich the curriculum in their classrooms or school clubs.

 Creation and Intent: The Classroom Enrichment Grant Program was introduced in 2000 to benefit Central 13J classrooms by providing mini-grants to teachers with creative and motivating ideas for use in the classroom.
 In 2018 the MICF board voted to expand the Classroom Enrichment grants to include school clubs that provide academic benefits to students; this benefit must be shown by the club when applying for the grant.

 The first grants did not exceed $500 value per grant; these amounts have increased several times with changes in funding amounts determined by the MICF Board as outlined in the Statement of Purpose.
 The Classroom Enrichment grants use non-endowment and earnings from the Classroom Enrichment Project Endowment Fund to provide grants to Central School District teachers at the recommendation of a MICF board committee or committee of educators appointed by the board.
 Grants are only to be used for goods and services not available from School District funds.

 Don and Verna Duncan created the concept of, continue to be involved in, and are primary funders for the Classroom Enrichment Program.
 Don was a founding member of MICF and served on the Foundation board until retiring in March 2018.

 Charitable Purpose: Honoring youth ambassadors for the Monmouth-Independence community and Central School District who engage in co-curricular, enrichment; cultural exchanges; competitions and whose achievement in those exchanges take them outside of the community to represent Central.